Revolver: Single-action

 In a single-action revolver, the hammer is manually cocked, usually with the thumb of the firing or supporting hand.
-This action advances the cylinder to the next round and locks the cylinder in place with the chamber aligned with the barrel.
-The trigger, when pulled, releases the hammer, which fires the round in the chamber.
+This action advances the cylinder to the next round and locks the cylinder in place, with the chamber aligned with the barrel.
+When the trigger is pulled, it releases the hammer, which fires the round in the chamber.
 To fire again, the hammer must be manually cocked again.
 This is called "single-action" because the trigger only performs a single action, of releasing the hammer.
 Because only a single action is performed and trigger pull is lightened, firing a revolver in this way allows most shooters to achieve greater accuracy.
 Additionally, the need to cock the hammer manually acts as a safety.
-Unfortunately with some revolvers, since the hammer rests on the primer or nipple, accidental discharge from impact is more likely if all 6 chambers are loaded.
-The Colt Paterson, Colt Walker, Colt Dragoon, and Colt Single Action Army of the American frontier era are all good examples of this system.
+With some revolvers, since the hammer rests on the primer or nipple, accidental discharge from impact is more likely if all 6 chambers are loaded.
+The Colt Paterson, Colt Walker, Colt Dragoon, and Colt Single Action Army of the American frontier era are examples of this system.